 At the end of 2019, we were serving 79% of the websites in our upkeep with environmentally friendly energy.
-To offset the carbon emissions for the sites that remain in data centers powered with fossil energy, we have invested in the restoration of swampland.
+To offset the carbon emissions for the sites that remain in data centers powered with fossil energy, we invested in the restoration of swampland.
 In 2019 our operations were made carbon neutral thanks to a donation to The Finnish Association for Nature Conservation to restore five hectares of land.

 In 2019 we moved our server cluster in Sweden to a data center ran by Binero Cloud that uses 100% renewable energy.
 All the excess thermal energy produced by the data center is put to good use in the district heating of the area, which helps the data center to achieve an astonishing PUE value of 1,05.